-- Use of this technology equipment is governed by and subject to the rules and conditions contained in RCSS Board Policy-Richmond County Internet Acceptable Use Policy, Digital Citizenship guides/information, and Power Up for Parents. - All policies and procedures for technology are located on the district website and should be followed strictly. - All users shall not make any permanent personally identifying marks on the technology equipment. - In the event of damage, loss or theft of the electronic equipment, I shall immediately notify my Principal or designee. - There will be no attempt to bypass the RCSS network filter or network security. - The technology equipment or technology device(s) shall be transported and stored carefully so it is not susceptible to damage, including excessive temperatures. - Any data corruption or configuration errors caused by installation of unauthorized or illegal software may result in a loss of all data on the technology equipment and/ or system due to the need for complete reimaging. - The school system has the right to collect and examine any device that is suspected of causing problems on the network. - If the technology equipment is lost, stolen, or not returned due to my intentional act, neglect or abuse of the technology equipment, or because of my failure to follow board policies, rules or guidelines, including this agreement, I shall be responsible for reimbursing the Richmond County School System for the replacement cost of the electronic equipment. - Please reference the "Power Up for Parents Course on Canvas or documents related to Device Care, Loan Agreement, Optional Insurance, and the PowerUp Handbook on the RCBOE and school website.
+- Use of this technology equipment is governed by and subject to the rules and conditions contained in RCSS Board Policy-Richmond County Internet Acceptable Use Policy, Loaner agreements, Digital Citizenship guides/information, and Power Up for Parents. - All policies and procedures for technology are located on the district website and should be followed strictly. - All users shall not make any permanent personally identifying marks on the technology equipment. - In the event of damage, loss or theft of the electronic equipment, a student and parent shall immediately notify the Principal, Media Specialist, and teacher. - There will be no attempt to bypass the RCSS network filter or network security. - The technology equipment or technology device(s) shall be transported and stored carefully so it is not susceptible to damage, including excessive temperatures. - Any data corruption or configuration errors caused by installation of unauthorized or illegal software may result in a loss of all data on the technology equipment and/ or system due to the need for complete reimaging. - The school system has the right to collect and examine any device that is suspected of causing problems on the network. - If the technology equipment is lost, stolen, or not returned due to an intentional act, neglect or abuse of the technology equipment, or because of my failure to follow board policies, rules or guidelines, including this agreement, the parent/guardian of the child shall be responsible for reimbursing the Richmond County School System for the replacement cost of the electronic equipment.

+• Please reference the "Power Up for Parents Course on Canvas or documents related to Device Care, Loan Agreement, Optional Insurance, and the PowerUp Handbook on the RCBOE and school website.